Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### SSL – Server Name Indication (SNI)

 * SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)
-* It’s a “newer” protocol, and requires the client to indicate the hostname of the target server in the initial SSL handshake
+* It’s a "newer" protocol, and requires the client to indicate the hostname of the target server in the initial SSL handshake
 * The server will then find the correct certificate, or return the default one
 * Note:
   * Only works for ALB & NLB (newer generation), CloudFront